HelloWorldLTY/MuSe-GNN/readme.md

 ## Datasets

 This folder contains the download links of our used datasets.
 Before running our codes, please download the datasets based on these links.
+We update the link with a new file and validate the access of these links.

 ## Demodata